carl2x/ehealth_routing/README.md

 # ehealth_routing

-Flutter mobile app for eHealth Routing, built by students in Purdue University.
+Flutter mobile app for eHealth Routing, built by students at Purdue University.

 ## What does this app do?